kokonut27/GitHub-User-Search/README.md

 > _**Please note that it takes a few times to reload for the correct information to come up.
 We will try to solve that problem as soon as we can.
 Thank you!**_

 ## Using it
-Unfortunately, as of right now, you need to **fork** the repl.
-I am working on fixing that error, but it is still functional (when you fork it.).
-Also note that you need to create a GitHub token (which you can read about [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)), and you need to create a key, which can be random bytes.
+All you need to do is enter a GitHub username in the textbox, press the search button, and the data will come up.
+Note that it takes a few times to reload for the correct info to show up.
 Please enjoy using it, and leave suggestions in the comments as well!
 Thanks!

 ## Screenshots
 #### Main page: